truthseeker308803/truthseeker308803/README.md

 I'm a curious and passionate data analyst
 -----------------------------------------

-\-Having 8+ years of experience as an analyst, reporter and executive I now draw my attention to data science.
+\-Having 8+ years of experience as an analyst, reporter and manager I now draw my attention to data science.
 -Proficiency in exploratory data analysis: cleaning data, analyzing and visualizing it using Python and popular libraries.
--Additionally expertise in SQL was acquired, facilitating work with databases.
+-Expertise in SQL was acquired, facilitating work with databases.
 -Unique perspective to understand the requests of executives and needs of a job and create presentations and reports.
 -As an INTP analytical and deep thinking abilities, eager to learn new things and a good team member